ChethanKMurthy/AI_invoice_reader/README.md

 🐛 Troubleshooting
 Environment Variable Issues: Make sure the .env file is in the root directory.
 OpenAI API Errors: Check your API key validity and OpenAI usage limits.
-🤝 Contributing
-Contributions are welcome!
-Please fork this repository and create a pull request to propose changes.

-Fork the project.
-Create a new branch (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -m 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
-Open a pull request.
-📝 License
-Distributed under the MIT License.
-See LICENSE for more information.

-📬 Contact
-Feel free to reach out at Your Email.

-Enjoy the project! 😊

-markdown
-Copy code

-### Important Notes
-- **Replace placeholders** like `your_openai_api_key_here` with relevant values.
-- Add your own sample images or screenshots in the `Visual Examples` section to make it even more engaging.

-This should make your GitHub project clear, visually appealing, and easy for others to understand and contribute to!